alexg622/nova_security_api/README.md

 Some problems with storing the session token locally could be if someone uses that person's computer they will be able to access the token without credentials.
-Usually you can logout to clear the token, but in this case the user has no way of clearing the token other than requesting data with a new email.
+Usually you can logout to clear the token, but in this case the user has no way of clearing the token other than requesting data with a new email, or clearing their cookies.
 If something is stored locally on localStorage it is also pretty easy to see which doesn't make it that secure.
 This would be a lot more secure if a user had to enter a password to create an account and get their token, and then I could verify everything through that.